 Conditional acceptance

-Your admission is conditional also if you are liable to pay the tuition fee until you have returned the signed Student agreement and have paid the tuition fee by 31 August 2024 at the latest.
+Your admission is conditional also if you are liable to pay the tuition fee until you have paid the tuition fee by 31 August 2026 at the latest.

 In case the applicants do not deliver the documents by the given deadlines, their study right will be cancelled.

-In the academic year 2024-2025, University of Eastern Finland grant an extra Finland scholarship (Suomi-stipendi) for the two best applicants who are required to pay the tuition fee and who have been chosen for the studies based on their success int the admission process (applicants with the highest points).
-The Finland scholarship consist of a full (100 percent) tuition waiver and 5000 eur for living expenses.
-The scholarship only applies to the first year of Master’s studies, and the tuition waiver for the second year is 50 percent.
-If two or more applicants have the equal points, the recipient of the Finland scholarship will be determined based on previous academic success and study history.
+In the academic year 2026-2027, University of Eastern Finland grants an extra UEF scholarship for the best applicant (with the highest points in the admission process) who is required to pay the tuition fee.
+The UEF scholarship consists of a full (100 percent) tuition waiver and is awarded for two academic years.
+If two or more applicants have the equal points, the recipient of the UEF scholarship will be determined based on previous academic success and study history.

 More information on tuition fees, waivers and scholarships can be found in the University of Eastern Finland website.